beabhiyanta/abhiyanta/src/pages/module/miscellaneous.md

 ---
 order: 3
-layout: "../../layouts/ModuleLayout.astro"
+layout: ../../layouts/ModuleLayout.astro
 date: 21-05-2023
-title: "Miscellaneous"
+title: Miscellaneous
-description: "Discover diverse engineering topics, trends, and best practices in this module covering a wide range of engineering aspects that don't fit in other modules."
+description: Discover diverse engineering topics, trends, and best practices in this module covering a wide range of engineering aspects that don't fit in other modules.
+image:
+    - alt:
+    - src:
 color: "#ebc3a7"
 ---